vegaprotocol/vegacapsule/readme.md

 vegacapsule network destroy --home-path=/var/tmp/veganetwork/testnetwork
 ```

+> ℹ️ NOTE: Capsule preserves some files when starting and stopping the network for example any pre-generated keys, the genesis file or any node configurations in the the [network configuration file](https://github.com/vegaprotocol/vegacapsule/tree/main/net_confs) being used.
+In order to start network with new values in these files the `vegacapsule network destroy` command must be used.

 ### Commands for ethereum network

 You can set up the multisig smart contract with the following command: